 Verify authenticity

-Train your team to recognize fraud
+Train the team to recognize fraud

 Validate directory listings through official channels